rodrigocfd/windigo/README.md

 ## Overview

+Windigo aims to provide a solid foundation to build fast, native and scalable Win32 applications in Go.
+The windows can be built using raw API calls or loading dialog resources.

-Windigo is composed of three packages:
+The library is composed of three packages:

 * `co` – typed Win32 constants;
 * `win` – Win32 structs, handles and functions;
 * `ui` – Windigo high level wrappers.

-Windigo aims to provide a solid foundation to build fast, native and scalable Win32 applications in Go.
+It does **not** use CGo anywhere.

-It is designed to be familiar to Win32 programmers, using the same concepts, so most C/C++ Win32 tutorials should be applicable.
+Windigo is designed to be familiar to Win32 programmers, using the same concepts, so most C/C++ Win32 tutorials should be applicable.
 The `ui` package is heavily based on [WinLamb](https://github.com/rodrigocfd/winlamb) C++ library.

 Since raw Win32 API is exposed, there are no limits: you can do everything.
 But you can also shoot yourself in the foot, so please always refer to the [official Win32 documentation](https://docs.microsoft.com/en-us/windows/win32/).